Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 The air inside was cold and damp, despite the summer sun.
 Francis coughed as their footsteps kicked up little clouds of dust from the hall carpet.
 Ricard walked silently just behind Francis.
 He felt like he was stepping into an abandoned museum, one dedicated to someone else's memories.

+A small selection of shoes lined the hallway leading into the rest of the house.
+Most of them were practical footwear, made for rough terrain, but some were of finer make with ornate clasps and heels.
+They didn't seem to have seen as much use.

+The walls were covered in little paintings and photographs.
+Ricard squinted to make out the details, but in the dim lighting he couldn't see much of them.

 "Pat must have barely gotten started here," Francis said as they stepped into the living room.
 Ricard flicked a light switch, letting a cheap glass chandelier illuminate the room.
 "She said she wanted to pack up all the furniture and store it..."
 Francis trailed off, standing in the centre of the room.

 "How are you-" Ricard began, but Francis interrupted him.